 Nortel's Settlement Payment will be allocated among retirees based on an estimate of the benefits each retiree would have received if Nortel had been able to continue providing Nortel retiree welfare benefits.
 However, retirees will receive only a percentage of their estimated benefits because the Settlement Payment is the result of a compromise in light of Nortel's bankruptcy.
-Also, the costs of administering the VEBA (including the HRAs and/or potential medical insurance plan sponsored by the VEBA) will be deducted from the Payment -- costs are discussed below.
+Also, the costs of administering the VEBA (including the HRAs) will be deducted from the Payment -- costs are discussed below.